holoviz-dev/pyctdev/background.md

 setup.cfg fairly popular at the moment.
 Might be replaced in the future, but seems reasonable to to use if for now.

-For now, pyct has various common (but awkward/long) test commands stored, available under tasks like `doit unit_tests` and `doit nb_lint`, etc. And it has some groups too, e.g. `all_tests`.
+For now, pyctdev has various common (but awkward/long) test commands stored, available under tasks like `doit unit_tests` and `doit nb_lint`, etc. And it has some groups too, e.g. `all_tests`.
 If more of the pytest things above were done, these might not be necessary.

-There's some tension/overlap between config stored in setup.cfg (or tox.ini), and things in pyct.
-Bit worried pyct could grow a yaml config file...
+There's some tension/overlap between config stored in setup.cfg (or tox.ini), and things in pyctdev.
+Bit worried pyctdev could grow a yaml config file...